About Dr. Julie Heier, PhD —Licensed Psychologist

 I completed my APA-accredited predoctoral internship at the University of Louisville School of Medicine, followed by advanced postdoctoral training in therapy and consultation at the Children’s Hospital of Philadelphia.

-Currently, I serve as a faculty attending psychologist at Children’s National Hospital in Washington, DC, and as an Instructor in the Department of Psychology and Behavioral Sciences at the George Washington University School of Medicine and Health Sciences.
+Currently, I serve as a faculty attending psychologist at Children’s National Hospital in Washington, DC, and as an Assistant Professor in the Department of Psychology and Behavioral Sciences at the George Washington University School of Medicine and Health Sciences.
+I have published and presented at national workshops on the intersection of medical conditions and mental health and Co-Chair for the biannual Association of Psychologists in Academic Health Centers National Conference.

 In addition to providing therapy, I’m passionate about training the next generation of psychologists—and I’m deeply committed to diversifying the psychology pipeline through mentorship and advocacy.